4W4I5/Semester-5-Notes/OS/OS 19 September, 2023.md

 		- C `Fill in from slides`

-#### Alternative Scheduling Policies
+## Alternative Scheduling Policies
 **FCFS (First-Come-First-Serve):**
 - Selection Function:
+	- Non-Preemptive
 	- FCFS selects processes in the order they arrive in the ready queue.
 It uses a simple queuing mechanism.
 - Decision Mode:
 	- In FCFS, the decision mode is deterministic as it follows a fixed order of execution based on arrival time.
 - Throughput:
-	FCFS has relatively low throughput because it may lead to process waiting times if a long process arrives first.
+	- FCFS has relatively low throughput because it may lead to process waiting times if a long process arrives first.
 - Response Time:
 	- Response time can be high for processes that arrive later as they have to wait for earlier processes to complete.
 - Overhead: